Procedural Fairness in Multi-Agent Bandits: Procedural Fairness in Multi-Agent Multi-Armed Bandits

 \hangindent=1em\textbf{2.
-Preference-based allocation.} Each agent assigns their probability mass to their most preferred arm(s), defined as the set of arms with the highest mean reward for that agent: $F_i = \{ j \in \mathcal{K} \mid \mu^*_{i,j} = \max_{k \in \mathcal{K}} \mu^*_{i,k} \}$.
-If multiple arms achieve the same maximum expected reward, an agent may distribute their probability mass arbitrarily among them. \end{definition}
+Preference-based allocation.} Each agent's attributed probability mass is assigned to their most-preferred arm(s), defined as the set of arms with the highest mean reward for that agent: $F_i = \{ j \in [K] \mid \mu^*_{i,j} = \max_{k \in [K]} \mu^*_{i,k} \}$.
+If multiple arms achieve the same maximum expected reward, an agent may distribute their probability mass arbitrarily among them.
+Specifically, $y_{i,k} = 0$ for every $i \in [N]$ and every $k \notin F_i$.

+\hangindent=1em\textbf{3.
+Policy consistency.} The probability assigned to each arm equals the total probability mass contributed to that arm by all agents: $p_k = \sum_{i=1}^{N} y_{i,k}$ for every $k \in [K]$, where \(y_{i,k} \geq 0\) for every agent \(i\) and arm \(k\). \end{definition}

-To score a given policy's procedural fairness, we formulate an optimization problem.
+To measure how procedurally fair a given policy is (which we call a \emph{score}), we formulate an optimization problem.
 The intuition is: given some probability distribution, can we allocate $\frac{1}{N}$ of probability on behalf of each agent on their favourite arms, subject to the given policy?
-The extent to which we can allocate these decision shares is the procedural fairness score.
-We define $y_{ij}$ as a decision share variable, representing how much of agent $i$'s decision share is allocated to arm $j$, provided that arm $j \in F_i$.
-The optimization, which we will call $PF(\mu, P)$, is as follows:
+The extent to which we can allocate the attributed probability mass is the procedural fairness score.
+We define $y_{i,j}$ as an allocation variable, representing how much of agent $i$'s decision share is allocated to arm $j$, provided that arm $j \in F_i(\mu)$.
+The optimization, which we call $\PF(\mu, P)$, is as follows: